-Customer loyalty and brand loyalty are two very important aspects of business retention.
-Though closely linked, they are actually two very different concepts, especially when it comes to the mind frame of the consumer.
+Though closely linked, Brand Loyalty and Customer Loyalty are actually two very different concepts.
+This is especially true when it comes to the mind frame of the consumer.

-The main difference between the two is that customer loyalty mainly relates to the overall spending power of consumers and what you can offer them in terms of regular prices and money-saving offers.
-Brand loyalty, on the other hand, has very little to do with prices or money, but has everything to do with how your brand is perceived by the consumer, whether through promotional activities, reputation or their previous experiences with your company.
+The main difference between brand loyalty and customer loyalty is that customer loyalty mainly relates to the overall spending power of consumers.
+It’s about what you can offer them in terms of regular prices and money-saving offers.
+Brand loyalty on the other hand, has very little to do with prices or money.
+Brand loyalty has everything to do with how consumers perceive your brand.
+This may be through promotional activities, reputation or previous experiences with your company.

-In other words, customer loyalty relates to those consumers that keep coming back to your store because you have lower prices than the competition or better discounts for specific products they are looking for.
-Consumers who are loyal to a brand remain customers because they believe you offer a better service and higher quality than anyone else, regardless of pricing or other financial reasons.
+In other words, customer loyalty relates to those consumers that keep coming back to your store.
+It’s about having lower prices than competitors or better discounts for specific products they’re looking for.
+Consumers who are loyal to a brand remain customers because they believe you offer a better service and higher quality than anyone else.
+This happens regardless of pricing or other financial reasons.

-This type of customer is also more likely to try out other products from the same brand, even if they are slightly more expensive, whereas consumers on the customer loyalty end of the spectrum will certainly be tempted to shop around if your prices go up or if you stop sending a monthly newsletter.
+This type of customer is also more likely to try out other products from the same brand.
+These products might even be slightly more expensive.
+However, consumers on the customer loyalty end of the spectrum will certainly shop around if your prices go up or if you stop sending a monthly newsletter.

-Similarly, customer loyalty and brand loyalty retention have to be addressed in two very distinct and separate ways.
 Customer loyalty can be encouraged and improved by maintaining overall low prices and offering regular loyalty discounts, special offers or multi-buy deals.
-This will convince your regular customers that you are still the cheapest merchant on the market and will prevent them from purchasing their products elsewhere.
+This will convince your regular customers that you are still the cheapest merchant on the market.
+In this way it will prevent them from purchasing their products elsewhere.

 Brand loyalty, on the other hand, is much easier to maintain once established.
 As long as your product quality and the level of service you provide remains the same, brand-loyal customers will feel little need to check out the competition.
 In that sense, brand loyalty is less risky than customer loyalty and requires little effort to keep.
 On the flip side, however, brand-loyal customers tend to make fewer purchases, although the profit margins on the products they do buy tend to be a lot bigger.

-All in all, customer and brand loyalty are equally important and businesses should aim to target both by using different types of products in their range.
+All in all, customer and brand loyalty are equally important.
+Businesses should aim to target both by using different types of products in their range.
 By combining the two concepts in your marketing strategy, your revenue will rocket like never before.